-Disney Aulani Resort & Spa leads the pack for best resorts in Oahu for families.
-You’ll get gorgeous grounds, top-notch service and family-friendly activities… plus little hints of Disney like favorite characters popping up during the day.
-It isn’t cheap, but many families feel it’s worth the splurge!
+Disney Aulani Resort & Spa leads the pack for the best resorts in Oahu for families.
+You’ll get gorgeous grounds, top-notch service, and family-friendly activities… plus little hints of Disney-like favorite characters popping up during the day.
+It isn’t cheap, but many families feel it’s worth the splurge and one of the places to stay on Oahu, Hawaii!
 Orbitz often has great deals on Aulani – check prices for your dates here.

 Among the Oahu luxury resorts, Four Seasons Resort Oahu is a stand-out.
 While families are welcome there and have a dedicated pool, this might be the best place to stay in Oahu for couples who want a resort experience.

 A more affordable option is the Beach Villas at Ko Olina by Ola Properties.
 This is a condo-style hotel, so it’s a great choice for a longer stay on Oahu.
 You’ll get one, two, or three actual bedrooms, a full kitchen, and a living/dining room and even a balcony!
 These units are ideal for big family groups visiting Oahu since they’re so spacious.
 The downside is that you won’t get the fancy amenities of the other resorts in the area, though there is a large pool complex.
 The grounds are beautiful, and the hotel is extremely convenient to Lagoon 2.
 Check prices here.